MARID ESKF

 $$z_\text{fused} = w \cdot z_\text{sensor} + (1-w) \cdot z_\text{prior}$$

-The Error-State Extended Kalman Filter (ESKF) replaces these fixed weights with a principled estimator that:
+The Error-State Extended Kalman Filter (ESKF) addresses both limitations through principled uncertainty propagation:

-- Computes the Kalman gain $\mathbf{K}$ dynamically from current state uncertainty $\mathbf{P}$ and measurement noise $\mathbf{R}$
+- The Kalman gain $\mathbf{K}$ is computed dynamically from the ratio of state uncertainty $\mathbf{P}$ to measurement noise $\mathbf{R}$ — a degraded sensor automatically receives less weight

 Why ESKF over standard EKF?